cdsterling/SW_Ship_Crew_Comparison/README.md

  * css
    * reset.css - nothing to see here yet
    * style.css - all of the css used in index.css
+ * js
+   * main.js - all of my javascript functions are here